arkency/posts/posts/2015-02-18-upgrade-capybara-webkit-to-1-dot-4-and-save-your-time.md

 ```

 That way you don't need to remember in the future to blacklist any
 external dependencies in your project.
-They make your test much slower
+They make your test much **slower
-and unreliable because of possible networking issue.
+and unreliable** because of possible networking issue.
 So blacklisting
-as much as possible will save your time when running CI and on debugging
+as much as possible will save you time on executing tests and on debugging
 such issues as mine.

 It turned out that we couldn't reproduce the problem
-locally because our developers work from Europe and the mixpanel networking
+locally because our developers work from **Europe and the mixpanel networking
-issue occured in US.
+issue occured in US** only.
 Guess where Circle CI node is located :)

 You can put the blocking snippet of code in `before/setup` part of your
 acceptance test, or in `spec_helper` or in a constructor of class that